 - Sessions that expire randomly create an explosion of bugs that your developers will waste large amounts of time on.
-Most parts of your website will not be written to handle the case of sessions expiring half way through an action, so you’ll have to go back and fix them, assuming you even notice the problems at all.
-Expiry tends to surface as user reports of random flakiness which are hard to track down.
+Most parts of your website will not be written to handle the case of sessions expiring halfway through an action, so you’ll have to go back and fix them, assuming you even notice the problems at all.
+Expiry tends to surface as user reports of random flakiness, which are hard to track down.

 Getting sign-out wrong is remarkably common in immature account systems.
-It sounds superficially easy but the most obvious ways to do it have flaws.
+It sounds superficially easy, but the most obvious ways to do it have flaws.

 - Simply deleting the session cookie is fine as a convenience to the user, but means you can’t recover from XSS.
-Once an XSS is found you may wish to invalidate possibly stolen session cookies, but if sign-out is just “ask the browser to delete the cookie” then you can’t do it.
+Once an XSS is found, you may wish to invalidate possibly stolen session cookies, but if sign-out is just “ask the browser to delete the cookie,” then you can’t do it.

 - Adding timestamps to session cookies and then setting a “last sign-out time” requires every action to check against the accounts database to discover if the user’s session is too old.
-This can slow things down, meaning developers will be tempted to optimise it out (it doesn’t seem dangerous to do so after all).
+This can slow things down, meaning developers will be tempted to optimize it out (it doesn’t seem dangerous to do so after all).
 But then if they remove the check for an endpoint of interest to attackers, you’ve still got the problem in step one.
-Additionally, this means signing out of one browser or device signs the user out of all of them, which isn’t expected behaviour.
+Additionally, this means signing out of one browser or device signs the user out of all of them, which isn’t expected behavior.

-The right way to do this is keeping a list of invalidated session cookies with in-memory caching.
+The right way to do this is by keeping a list of invalidated session cookies with in-memory caching.
 But for most companies, there’s a less costly approach which is good enough: have the user’s sign-out link be just a way to clear the session cookie and nothing more, then make session cookies expire but be automatically and silently replaced every 5 minutes or so.
 The act of replacing an expired session cookie consults the database to see if the administrators have forced a logout.
-If the user is presenting an expired cookie then they are required to log in again.
-This recognises that cleaning up after cookies may have been stolen is a relatively rare event.
+If the user is presenting an expired cookie, then they are required to log in again.
+This recognizes that cleaning up after cookies may have been stolen is a relatively rare event.

-The obvious way to send password recovery links, signup verifications etc is simply from your company’s main email server.
+The obvious way to send password recovery links, signup verifications, etc. is simply from your company’s main email server.
 Unfortunately, some people in your company are trying to build a “relationship” with the user by sending them commercial mails they don’t want.

-Even if users agreed to receive these during account signup, many of them don’t want them anymore and some will solve this by reporting them as spam.
+Even if users agreed to receive these during account signup, many of them don’t want them anymore, and some will solve this by reporting them as spam.
 This is an expedient solution for the savvy user who has noticed that simply clicking “Report spam” a couple of times makes the emails go away, without any mental effort expended on finding tiny light-grey-on-white-6pt-font unsubscribe links or … gasp … writing email filters.

 One way to solve this is by buying a separate top-level domain to send your account mails from and making sure to configure DKIM.
 But then some users will notice the mismatch and report your email as phishing instead.
 The best solution is to send your marketing emails from a different DKIM domain, but that will likely involve picking a fight with your product folks.
-Still … the moment you chose to roll your own you accepted this pain, remember?
+Still … the moment you chose to roll your own, you accepted this pain, remember?

 If you have passwords, you have a database attackers want (and frequently get).
-They don’t care about your company directly, they just want the passwords so they can try them at higher value targets.
+They don’t care about your company directly; they just want the passwords so they can try them at higher value targets.
 Yet data breaches are embarrassing and can lead to big penalties even if the direct impact on your customers is low.
-A database of OAuth tokens is of far less value to attackers and thus you’re much less likely to be attacked.
+A database of OAuth tokens is of far less value to attackers, and thus you’re much less likely to be attacked.

 There is far more I could write about account systems.
 Defending your site against malicious account hacking/signup is an entire book all by itself.
-I can’t write that book but you can watch this video of a talk I gave in 2012 instead, if you’re curious.
+I can’t write that book, but you can watch this video of a talk I gave in 2012 instead if you’re curious.